 - Difficulty walking

-- One limb that feels warmer or is discolored when compared to the unaffected limb
+- One limb that feels warmer or colder or is discolored when compared to the unaffected limb

 Deep vein thrombosis treatment

 Henry Ford Interventional Radiologists offer several treatments for DVT, including:

 - Catheter-directed thrombolysis: Infusing drugs over time to dissolve the thrombosis.